nadar71/GithubClientBasic/README.md

 # The project
-This is a basic Github app client which allows searching Github users by name and return list of users' nick names and photos (check issue #13 for more details).
+This is a basic Github app client which allows searching Github users by name and return list of users' nick names and photos (*).
 Selecting a user in the list, a detailed profile opens, as well as the list of user's repositories, which can be ordered by name, creation, update, pushing date; below screenshot of each app view.

 > <img src="/sshots/screenshot_1.jpg" width="200"> <img src="/sshots/screenshot_2.jpg" width="200"> <img src="/sshots/screenshot_3.jpg" width="200"> <img src="/sshots/screenshot_4.jpg" width="200">